AidData's blog is a first cut of our research in international development

 Dashboards & tools to leverage data throughout the programming lifecycle

-Crosswalk aid flows to the Sustainable Development Goals
+Visualize aid flow estimates to the Sustainable Development Goals

 Filter and join geospatial datasets into units of analysis that fit your research